Alawites: Syria

 Alawites have traditionally lived in the Coastal Mountain Range, along the Mediterranean coast of western Syria.
 Latakia and Tartus are the region's principal cities.
 They are also concentrated in the plains around Hama and Homs.
 Alawites also live in Syria's major cities.
-They make up about 11% of the country's population.
+They make up about 9 to 12% of the country's population.

 There are four Alawite confederations—Kalbiyya, Khaiyatin, Haddadin, and Matawirah—each divided into tribes based on their geographical origins or their main religious leader, such as Ḥaidarīya of Alī Ḥaidar, and Kalāziyya of Sheikh Muḥammad ibn Yūnus from the village Kalāzū near Antakya.
 Those Alawites are concentrated in the Latakia region of Syria, extending north to Antioch (Antakya), Turkey, and in and around Homs and Hama.

 Before 1953, Alawites held specifically reserved seats in the Syrian Parliament, in common with all other religious communities.
 After that (including the 1960 census), there were only general Muslim and Christian categories, without mention of subgroups, to reduce sectarianism (taifiyya).